Cassiopeia and Perseus on October evenings

-And, although they are best seen in the evening in autumn and winter, you can also see Cassiopeia and Perseus in the middle of August, from late night until dawn.
-The annual Perseid meteor shower peaks around August 12 or 13, and if you trace the paths of these Perseid meteors backwards, they will appear to originate between these constellations.
+Although these constellations are best seen in the evening in autumn and winter, you can also see Cassiopeia and Perseus in the latter part of Northern Hemisphere summer, from late night until dawn.
+Plus, the annual Perseid meteor shower peaks around August 12 or 13, and if you trace the paths of these Perseid meteors backward, they’ll appear to originate between the two constellations.

 Last, but not least, after you’ve found Cassiopeia and Perseus, be sure to scan between them with your binoculars.
 Assuming your sky is dark, you’ll easily spot the magnificent Double Cluster in Perseus.
 This pair of open clusters makes for an easy target through a telescope and will wow your friends.